minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 Any textual change needs to be translated into 10 languages and then updated in a new app release.

 ## Centrally controlled app text content
 It may be desirable for certain app texts (copy) to be controlled server-side without requiring an app update.
+This is e.g. one of several possible action perspectives when the user receives an exposure notification, determined by the health authority.
 For this, a mechanism through additional setting(s) in `AppConfig` will be implemented in the apps.

 # GAEN protocol considerations